wp-plugins/print-money/readme.txt

 = How much is shipping? =
 Shipping is based on the actual cost of shipping by UPS or US mail. dotPhoto does not mark up shipping.

-=How much should I sell products for — and which products should I sell?= The default product set and their prices are determined by dotPhoto to be the most popular products at attractive prices.
-Most people start with this collection of products and prices — and then adjust their own prices on their merchandise over time.
+=How much should I sell products for and which products should I sell?= The default product set and their prices are determined by dotPhoto to be the most popular products at attractive prices.
+Most people start with this collection of products and prices and then adjust their own prices on their merchandise over time.

 =What is the best size for a company logo?=
 Because your logo will appear on all kinds of products, we recommend a 2000 x 2000 pixel image with a 375 pixel margin around your logo in the center.

 =Can I set the markup to zero so that I make no money on the sale?= Yes.
-If you are only selling to friends and family, you may want to provide the ability to print photos for as little as possible. dotPhoto sells 4×6 prints for as little as 9 cents and provides very competitive prices on a wide variety of photo merchandise.
+If you are only selling to friends and family, you may want to provide the ability to print photos for as little as possible. dotPhoto sells 4 by 6 prints for as little as 9 cents and provides very competitive prices on a wide variety of photo merchandise.
 To set the markup to zero, go to your dotPhoto pricing page.

 =Can I provide a coupon to give my friends a discount?= Not at this time.
 We will add coupon-ing and promotional capabilities in the future.